mpaperno/DSEP4TP/README.md

 Note: As with all plugins, this requires the Touch Portal Pro (paid) version to function.
 Use the latest available Touch Portal version for best results.

 1. Get the latest version of this plugin for your operating system from the [Releases](https://github.com/mpaperno/DSEP4TP/releases) page.
 2. The plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
-If you know how to import a plugin, just do that and skip to step 5.
-There is also a [short guide](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php) on the Touch Portal site.
+If you know how to import a plugin, just do that... otherwise continue here.
 3. Import the plugin:
     1. Start/open _Touch Portal_.
     2. Click the Settings "gear" icon at the top-right and select "Import plugin..." from the menu.